- Identify and define the components of the transmission (linear) model of communication.

 Relational context includes the previous interpersonal history and type of relationship we have with a person.
 We communicate differently with someone we just met versus someone we’ve known for a long time.
 Initial interactions with people tend to be more highly scripted and governed by established norms and rules, but when we have an established relational context, we may be able to bend or break social norms and rules more easily.
 For example, you would likely follow social norms of politeness and attentiveness and might spend the whole day cleaning the house for the first time you invite your new neighbors to visit.
 Once the neighbors are in your house, you may also make them the center of your attention during their visit.
 If you end up becoming friends with your neighbors and establishing a relational context, you might not think as much about having everything cleaned and prepared or even giving them your whole attention during later visits.
 Since communication norms and rules also vary based on the type of relationship people have, relationship type is also included in relational context.
 For example, there are certain communication rules and norms that apply to a supervisor-supervisee relationship that don’t apply to a brother-sister relationship and vice versa.
 Just as social norms and relational history influence how we communicate, so does culture.

 Cultural context includes various aspects of identities such as race, gender, nationality, ethnicity, sexual orientation, class, and ability.
-Whether we are aware of it or not, we all have multiple cultural identities that influence our communication.
+We will learn more about these identities in Chapter 2 “Communication and Perception”, but for now it is important for us to understand that whether we are aware of it or not, we all have multiple cultural identities that influence our communication.
 Some people, especially those with identities that have been historically marginalized, are regularly aware of how their cultural identities influence their communication and influence how others communicate with them.
 Conversely, people with identities that are dominant or in the majority may rarely, if ever, think about the role their cultural identities play in their communication.

 When cultural context comes to the forefront of a communication encounter, it can be difficult to manage.
 Since intercultural communication creates uncertainty, it can deter people from communicating across cultures or lead people to view intercultural communication as negative.
 But if you avoid communicating across cultural identities, you will likely not get more comfortable or competent as a communicator.
-Difference isn’t a bad thing.
+Difference, as we will learn in Chapter 8 “Culture and Communication”, isn’t a bad thing.
 In fact, intercultural communication has the potential to enrich various aspects of our lives.
 In order to communicate well within various cultural contexts, it is important to keep an open mind and avoid making assumptions about others’ cultural identities.
 While you may be able to identify some aspects of the cultural context within a communication encounter, there may also be cultural influences that you can’t see.
 A competent communicator shouldn’t assume to know all the cultural contexts a person brings to an encounter, since not all cultural identities are visible.
 As with the other contexts, it requires skill to adapt to shifting contexts, and the best way to develop these skills is through practice and reflection.

 - Communication models are not complex enough to truly capture all that takes place in a communication encounter, but they can help us examine the various steps in the process in order to better understand our communication and the communication of others.